mauri-codes/cicd-ha-nextjs/README.md

 - branch
 - token

+You need an s3 bucket for the deployments, it should be already created and you can replace it in the params section of the templates

-Then deploy the network first
+Deploy the network first
 ```
 ./deploy.sh -p network -d
 ```